abrarazeem/roles/README.md

 # Roles And Permissions For Laravel 5

+## Fork of romanbican/roles to make compatible with MongoDB laravel package jenssegers/laravel-mongodb see package for details now roles and permissions are fully compatible with mongodbo

 Powerful package for handling roles and permissions in Laravel 5 (5.1 and also 5.0).

 - [Installation](#installation)